4×4=12: Critical reception

 The album was generally well received among music critics.
 Metacritic assigned it an average score of 66 out of 100, based on 13 reviews.
 Will Hermes of Rolling Stone touted the album writing, "4×4=12 is audacious, mixing generic house grooves with electric fare."
 Many reviewers praised the album for its universal appeal to a diverse audience.
 Annie Zaleski of Alternative Press wrote, "The collection is mostly instrumental tracks, ranging in style from insistent progressive house to watery techno...Without vocals to provide structure, 4×4=12's variety stems from Deadmau5's sense of dynamics and pacing, as well as his diverse sonic influences".

 However, some critics were less enthusiastic.
 Allison Stewart of The Washington Post stated, "4×4 is a breakthrough album that doesn't feel like a breakthrough album.
 Not accessible or crowd-pleasing enough to court non-electronic music fans, not adventurous enough to satisfy die-hards, it pleases, but it rarely dazzles."
-Dave Simpson of The Guardian shared in Ms. Stewart's sentiments by noting, "Undoubtedly, the Deadmau5 appeal hinges on the astonishing live show in which Zimmerman performs in a giant, illuminated mouse's head, but it wouldn't work without his tracks.
+Dave Simpson of The Guardian shared in Stewart's sentiments by noting, "Undoubtedly, the Deadmau5 appeal hinges on the astonishing live show in which Zimmerman performs in a giant, illuminated mouse's head, but it wouldn't work without his tracks.
 His third production compilation again shows that he is a master at doing simple electro house music very well: humongous beats and basslines blend with straightforward chord progressions and, when interest may start to lag, sonic diversions."

 Commercial performance

-4×4=12 proved to become a breakthrough commercial success for Deadmau5 when it became his first studio album to chart on the Billboard Top 200.
-It eventually peaked within the top fifty of the Billboard Top 200 and has spent over 100 weeks on the chart.
+4×4=12 proved to become a breakthrough commercial success for Deadmau5 when it became his first studio album to chart on the Billboard 200.
+It eventually peaked within the top 50 of the Billboard Top 200 and has spent 66 weeks on the chart.
 It also narrowly missed the top spot of the Billboard Electronic albums, reaching number two.

 Internationally, the album was received warmly as well.
-It managed to chart within the top forty of various European nations, replicating and in many cases eclipsing the chart success of his previous efforts.
-In the United Kingdom, however, the album achieved a lower peak compared to his previous albums which all entered the top twenty, missing the top forty altogether.
+It managed to chart within the Top 40 of various European nations, replicating and in many cases eclipsing the chart success of his previous efforts.
+In the United Kingdom, however, the album achieved a lower peak compared to his previous albums, which all entered the top 20, missing the Top 40 altogether.